anvilproject/anvil-portal/content/content-guide/creating-a-new-page.md

 1. Add a new [markdown](https://en.wikipedia.org/wiki/Markdown) (`.md`) file for the new page.
 1. Add a "`front matter`" metadata secton to the new markdown file.
 1. Add the page content as markdown.
-1. Add the page to the siteMap.js file in the Data Portal Repository.
+1. Add the page to the siteMap.js file.

 ## Adding the new .md File.